 We all have that friend, dad, brother, uncle, son, or significant other who loves to work on projects.
 For the people in your life who love to tinker, fix, make repairs, or otherwise work with their hands, finding great gifts can be a challenge.
 Fear not.
-We put together this list of the 24 best tool gifts for DIYers for 2020.
+We put together this list of the 24 best tool gifts for DIYers.
 If you can’t find something here that knocks their socks off, you won’t find it anywhere!

 Best Tool Gifts for DIYers Under $25